 Organic coffee is great because it’s (obviously) grown without chemicals, and is usually grown in such a way that protects sensitive ecosystems and the birds that live within them.
 Most of these toxic chemicals are produced in factories that spew toxins into the environment themselves, so you’re killing birds with one stone by going organic.

-If you’re going organic, and avoiding corporate coffee, you might as well buy fair trade coffee.
+If you’re going organic and avoiding corporate coffee, you might as well buy fair trade coffee.
 Rainforest Alliance and Transfair coffees not only ensure fair living wages for coffee farmers, they take into account environmental standards in their certification process.
 It won’t immediately lift people out of poverty, but it’s a start.

 #4 Stay Away From Corporate Coffee

-More and more coffee giants are cutting down forest and converting them into large agricultural coffee plantations.
+More and more coffee giants are cutting down the forest and converting them into large agricultural coffee plantations.
 The deforestation is not only horrible for the environment, it produces inferior quality coffee.
 Add that to the fact that the coffee farmers themselves can barely make a living working in these massive corporate coffee farms.

 #5 Use a Mug